Revolt at Fort Laramie: Plot

-In 1861, the undermanned garrison of Fort Laramie, Wyoming Territory was attempting to keep the peace with the Sioux Nation led by Chief Red Cloud.
-As part the Treaty with the Indians, The United States Government pays Red Cloud in gold to keep the peace and support his people.
-However Red Cloud comes up with the idea of stealing the gold and use the non payment as an excuse to go to war.
+In 1861, the undermanned garrison of Fort Laramie, Wyoming Territory attempts to keep the peace with the Sioux Nation led by Chief Red Cloud.
+As part the Treaty with the Indians, the United States government pays Red Cloud in gold to keep the peace and support his people.
+However Red Cloud comes up with the idea of stealing the gold and using the resulting non-payment as an excuse to go to war.

-Meanwhile, as the United States face events that lead to the American Civil War, the garrison of the fort is split in their sympathies, a third of the men led by Sgt Darrach support the Confederate States of America whilst the rest led by Sgt Serrell support the Federal Union.
-When the garrison hears about the Battle of Fort Sumter, the Confederate faction not only wants to leave the army, but capture the fort and take the gold shipment due to be paid to Chief Red Cloud to Texas.
+Meanwhile, as the United States faces events that lead to the American Civil War, the garrison of the fort is split in their sympathies.
+A third of the men, led by Sgt Darrach, support the Confederate States of America.
+The rest, led by Sgt Serrell, support the Union.
+When the garrison hears about the Battle of Fort Sumter, the Confederate faction not only wants to leave the army, but take the gold shipment due to be paid to Red Cloud to Texas.

 One of the Southerners warns Capt.
 Tenslip and Lt.
 Waller on the Southerner's plan to mutiny, for which he is murdered for betraying the cause with his screams covered by the men singing Dixie.
-Tenslip is worried that his commander, Major Bradner, a Virginian may side with the South.
-Meanwhile, Red Cloud sees the opportunity to split and wipe out the garrison as well as keeping the gold.
+Tenslip is worried that his commander, Major Bradner, a Virginian, may side with the South.
+Bradner sends Tenslip to get the latest gold shipment with a mix of Southern and Northern troops, and Tenslip worries the Southern troops will try to steal it.
+They are attacked by Red Cloud but manage to get the gold back to the fort, where Bradner puts it into his safe.

+The next day Major Bradner receives word that any soldier with Southern sympathies may leave the service with an honorable discharge and go home to fight for the Confederacy.
+Bradner resigns his commission and turns command of the fort over to Tenslip.
+He and the other Southern soldiers leave, dressed in civilian clothes.
+Red Cloud attacks them, refusing to believe they are no longer soldiers.
+He surrounds them and is on the brink of killing them all.
+Word of their situation gets back to the fort.
+Tenslip and a group of volunteers go to their aid.
+They succeed in driving Red Cloud away, but Bradner is killed in the battle.
+The surviving Southern loyalists continue on their journey home, while Tenslip leads his troops back to the fort.